Individual Shared Responsibility Payment

-The payment for 2016 is $695 per adult and $347.50 per child (up to $2,085 for a family), or it’s 2.5% of your household income above the tax return filing threshold for your filing status – whichever is greater.
-You’ll pay 1/12 of the total fee for each full month in which a family member went without coverage or an exemption.
+The payment for 2016 was $695 per adult and $347.50 per child (up to $2,085 for a family), or it’s 2.5% of your household income above the tax return filing threshold for your filing status – whichever was greater.
+You would have paid 1/12 of the total fee for each full month in which a family member went without coverage or an exemption.

 What you Need to Know to Calculate the Payment

 Before you calculate your payment, you should fill out Form 1040, U.S. Individual Income Tax Return for 2014 and Form 8965, Health Coverage Exemptions, and have a 1095-A on hand if you had marketplace coverage.

 How to Calculate the Shared Responsibility Payment